AdaCore/spark2014/docs/ug/gnatprove.rst

 |GNATprove| may output a message such as::

-   file.adb:12:37: medium divide by zero might fail
+   file.adb:12:37: medium: divide by zero might fail

 where the division sign ``/`` is precisely on line 12, column 37.
 Looking at the explanation in the first table below, which states that a division check